amethon/www/_reflections/journal2.md

 Today was a day that will live in infamy.
 Dr. Hernandez and I set out on an expedition, never imagining the discovery we would make - a sunken shipwreck.
 As we approached the wreck, an eerie silence enveloped us.
 The rusting metal of the ship stood in stark contrast to the crystal clear waters surrounding it, a reminder of the tragedy that had befallen this once grand vessel.

 As we navigated the twisted corridors and compartments of the ship, I couldn't help but wonder about the fate of the crew.
 Had they gone down with the ship or had they managed to escape before it sank?
-The thought sent shivers down my spine and I couldn't help but wonder about the stories and secrets these walls held, hidden away in the depths of the ocean.
+The thought sent shivers down my spine and I couldn't help but wonder about the stories and secrets these walls held, hidden away in the watery abyss.

 Upon further examination of the ship, it became clear that it had been a grand vessel in its prime.
 The wood paneling was intricately carved and opulence was evident everywhere, from the brass fixtures to the plush carpets covering the floors.
 Despite the passage of time, the ship was remarkably well-preserved, thanks to the frigid, dark waters that had entombed it.
 It was a peculiar feeling, being surrounded by the ghosts of the past as we explored the vessel.